tmtsoftware/osw-examples/lscs-example/README.md

 This project implements an HCD (Hardware Control Daemon) and an Assembly using TMT Common Software ([CSW](https://github.com/tmtsoftware/csw)) APIs.

-## Subprojects
+## Subprojectsm1

-* m1cs-comsassembly - an assembly that talks to the coms HCD
+* docs - contains the sources for the paradox documentation
-* m1cs-comshcd - an HCD that talks to the coms hardware
+* lscs-comps - contains the sources for the HCD and assembly
-* m1cs-comsdeploy - for starting/deploying HCDs and assemblies
+* lscs-compsdeploy - for starting/deploying HCDs and assemblies
-* m1cs-lscs-sim - A C socket server that simulates an external socket API (see the README.md for how to build)
+* m1cs-lscs-sim - A C socket server that simulates an external socket API (see the README.md for how to build) (The Scala SocketServerStream class used in the tests here uses the same protocol as the C server)

 ## Upgrading CSW Version